armandwayoff/Ulam-Spiral/README.md

 ### How to use this Code

 To run this code, you will need the [SymPy](https://www.sympy.org/en/index.html) library.
+You will find all the information necessary for its installation on the following page : <https://docs.sympy.org/latest/install.html>.

  I use the [sympy.isprime()](https://www.geeksforgeeks.org/python-sympy-isprime-method/) method to check the primality of numbers.
-You will find all the information necessary for its installation on the following page : <https://docs.sympy.org/latest/install.html>

 ### Output Example

-Here is an example with a size ```15``` Ulam spiral starting at ```1```:
+Here is an output example with a size ```15``` Ulam spiral starting at ```1```:

 ```
 197	   	   	  	193	  	191